zentralopensource/zentral/docs/apps/mdm.md

 Zentral can be used as MDM server for Apple devices.

+## Zentral configuration

+To activate the MDM module, you need to add a `zentral.contrib.mdm` section to the `apps` section in `base.json`.

+### SCEP CA issuer chain

+To authenticate the OTA enrollments, Zentral needs the SCEP CA issuer certificate chain in PEM form in the `scep_ca_fullchain` key of the `zentral.contrib.mdm` section.
+It is possible to use the `{{ file:PATH_TO_PEM_CHAIN }}` substitution to load the chain from a file on disk.

+### mTLS proxy

+Zentral is expecting the client certificate in PEM form in the `X-SSL-Client-Cert` header, and the client certificate subject DN in the `X-SSL-Client-S-DN` header.
+If this is not possible, you can set `mtls_proxy` to `false` in the `zentral.contrib.mdm` section.
+In that case, the Apple devices will be configured to add a header containing the payload signature in each HTTP request.
+See the [Apple documentation](https://developer.apple.com/documentation/devicemanagement/implementing_device_management/managing_certificates_for_mdm_servers_and_devices#3677960).
+This adds approximately 2KB of data to each message.

 ## Push certificates

 To be able to send notifications to the devices, Zentral needs a push certificate (aka.
 APNS certificate).
 To get one, you first need to generate an MDM vendor certificate.
 An Apple [Developer Enterprise Account](https://developer.apple.com/programs/enterprise/) with the ability to generate MDM CSRs is required.
 You can then use this vendor certificate to sign an APNS certificate request.
 The `mdmcerts` Zentral management command can be used to help with this process.